Kidult

-A kidult is an adult whose interests or media consumption is traditionally seen as more suitable for children.
+A kidult is an adult whose interests or media consumption is traditionally seen as more suitable for children or adolescents.
 It can also mean a parent who acts childishly with their children and does not take on their duties as a disciplinarian.

 Most kidults tend to use their interests as a form of escapism, or as a break from their stressful adult lifestyle.
 There has been a significant increase in this due to the high pressure found in modern living and conditions.
+While the term is often used in a derogatory manner, the figure of the kidult challenges both hierarchies between children and adults and heteronormative family structures.

 Similar portmanteau terms for such people are rejuvenile and adultescent.
 A related concept is that of Peter Pan syndrome, where a person is reluctant to grow emotionally after childhood.

 History

-The concept of the "Peter Pan syndrome" or "puer aeternus" indeed refers to individuals who resist or avoid the responsibilities and challenges associated with adulthood, choosing to remain in a state of emotional or psychological immaturity.
-Today, often called Peter Pan syndrome, it means a person remaining emotionally at that of a teenager or even a child.
+The concept of "Peter Pan syndrome" or "puer aeternus" refers to individuals who resist or avoid the responsibilities and challenges associated with adulthood, choosing to remain in a state of emotional or psychological immaturity.
 The name is derived from the archetypal literary eternal boy, Peter Pan.
 In connection to this concept, the idea of departing "Neverland" mirrors the reluctance to embrace the inevitability of growing up.

 The term kidult was first used in the 1950s by the television industry to refer to adult viewers who enjoyed television programs targeted at children.
 Thunderbirds, for example, was designed specifically to capitalize on this "kidult" demographic and aired in the evening rather than in the afternoon to accomplish this.

 One of the most well-known and extreme cases of Peter Pan syndrome and the kidult mentality was of Michael Jackson.
 Jackson had explicitly stated that he did not want to grow up, and owned a large collection of arcade games, toy cars and fantasy and sci-fi memorabilia.
 Michael also had a fascination with the Peter Pan character and attempted to create a theme park on his property called Neverland Ranch.